All Products

 image

-4. View the loss curve in TensorBoard to understand the training progress.
-Run the following cell and click the TensorBoard page URL http://localhost:6006/.
+4. View the loss curve in TensorBoard to monitor the training progress.
+Run the following cell and click the TensorBoard URL http://localhost:6006/.

 image

-In TensorBoard, you can see the train_loss curve (the loss on the training set) and the validation_loss curve (the loss on the validation set).
+In TensorBoard, you can view the train_loss curve, which reflects the loss on the training set, and the validation_loss curve, which reflects the loss on the validation set.

 image

-After you view the graph, click the image icon in the cell to stop TensorBoard.
+After you view the charts, click the image icon in the cell to stop TensorBoard before running the subsequent cells.

-(Optional) Adjust hyperparameters based on the loss graph to improve model performance
+(Optional) Adjust hyperparameters based on the loss curve to improve model performance

-You can evaluate the training performance of the current model based on the trend of the loss value:
+You can evaluate the training performance based on the trend of the loss values:

-You can increase the value of num_epochs, which is positively correlated with the training depth, or increase the `learning_rate`.
-Retraining the model with either change improves its fit to the training data.
+You can increase num_epochs (the number of training epochs, which is positively correlated with training depth) or increase the learning_rate before you retrain the model.
+This helps the model better fit the training data.

-• The train_loss value continues to decrease, but the validation_loss value starts to increase before the training ends (overfitting).
-You can decrease the value of num_epochs or decrease the learning_rate and then retrain the model.
+You can decrease num_epochs or decrease the learning_rate before you retrain the model.
 This prevents the model from being overtrained.

-If the model is in this state, you can proceed to the next step.
+If the model is in this state, you can proceed to the next steps.

-5. Test the trained model's performance.
-Run the cell shown in the figure.
-This displays 20 test images and outputs their true label and the model's prediction.
+5. Call the trained model to test its performance.
+Run the cell shown in the following figure.
+This displays 20 test images and outputs their true labels and the model's predictions.

 image